dallmeyer/opengoal-orbhunt/README.md

 - You might need to use your goggles in first-person mode to spot some collectables
 - Collectables should be within the normal boundaries of their respective levels (e.g. no Citadel orbs in Final Boss area)
 - Taking a death should never be necessary (good luck with deathless), though a couple collectables might require Save+Load
+- It shouldn't be possible to softlock yourself out of any collectables (though you might need to Save+Load to reset things like eco crates)
 - You will need to work around some invisible collision/walls
 - You will need knowledge of speedrunning tech, such as dealing with slippery surfaces, zoom-walking, extended uppercuts, boosted uppercuts, infinite jump ceilings, rocket uppercuts, Flutflut wall climbing, etc
   - Some of the harder/inconsistent tricks such as 1-frames, 3-frame jumps, and eco rockets are NOT required, though you might find uses for them.